 "Low blood sugar could mimic a stroke, and it wouldn't be a good idea to let time go by if the body's not getting the sugar it needs," says Dr. Andy Jagoda, a professor at the department of emergency medicine at the Icahn School of Medicine at Mount Sinai and a member of the National Institutes of Health's Brain Attack Coalition.

 You should be in good hands.
 On the way to the hospital, paramedics will check your vital signs and learn what they can about your medical history and the medications you're taking.
 They'll make sure your airway is clear, check your breathing and listen to your lungs and heart, take your blood pressure and give you oxygen.
 You'll also likely be attached to a heart monitor, and have your finger pricked for a blood test.

 Paramedics may also perform a basic neurological exam to check for signs of stroke, such as difficulty with speech or weakness in the arms or legs.
-Whether they ask or not, you should tell them the time that the symptoms began and to communicate that time to the physicians at the hospital.
-This is critical, since some treatments are effective only if administered within a certain time period.
+Whether they ask or not, you should tell them the time that the symptoms began and communicate that time to the physicians at the hospital.
+This is critical since some treatments are effective only if administered within a certain time period.